krocki/ArrayLSTM/README.md

 make PRECISE_MATH=1 cuda
 ```

-CPU versions are outdated, OpenCL version is not fully implemented
+CUDA version is most recent, CPU versions are outdated, OpenCL version is not really implemented

+(Waiting for CUDA 8 final and heterogenous lambdas)

 If you still wish to compile the CPU version run: